canonical/curtin/doc/topics/storage.rst

 **fstype**: ext4, ext3, fat32, fat16, swap, xfs

 The ``fstype`` key specifies what type of filesystem format curtin should use for this volume.
-Curtin knows about common linux filesystems such as ext4/3 and fat filesystems and makes use of additional parameters and flags to optimize the filesystem.
+Curtin knows about common Linux filesystems such as ext4/3 and fat filesystems and makes use of additional parameters and flags to optimize the filesystem.
 If the ``fstype`` value is not known to curtin, that is not fatal.
 Curtin will check if ``mkfs.<fstype>`` exists and if so,  will use that tool to